friendica/docker/README.md

 ## Administrator account

 Because Friendica links the administrator account to a specific mail address, you **have** to set a valid address for `MAILNAME`.

+## Logging settings

+Friendica logs to /var/log/friendica.log by default.
+This location inside the container should not be changed (and the corresponding setting in Friendica is disabled).
+The output of /var/log/friendica.log is available in the Docker log of the container (see Docker logging for details).
+If you prefer you can still mount a file to /var/log/friendica.log into the container.

 ## Mail settings